gitandre/INF3708-Software-Project-Management/Glossary of terms/Glossary of terms.md

 # Glossary of Terms and Definitions

+## Disclaimer
+This document is meant for learning purposes and comes with no guarnatee of accuacy or correctness.
+Do your own research and use it as a tool to double check your own work, attempts and understanding
+---

 ## 5 whys

 A technique in which you repeatedly ask the question why? to help peel away the layers of symptoms that can lead to the root cause of a problem